djeada/djeada/README.md

 - ⚡ Fun fact: ...
 -->

-Hello and thank you for visiting my GitHub profile.
+## Hello and Welcome!

-I work as a software engineer specializing in backend development, DevOps, and machine learning.
+Hi there, and thank you for stopping by my GitHub profile.
+My name is Adam Djellouli and I am a software engineer with a focus on backend development, DevOps, and machine learning.

-My side projects, resources for the courses I develop, and thoughts on numerous things that interest me may all be found here.
+On this profile, you will find a range of projects and resources that I have created or contributed to, including side projects, course materials, and thoughts on various topics that interest me.
+Whether you are looking for inspiration or just want to learn more about my work, I hope you find something here that is of value to you.

+Thank you for visiting, and I hope you have a great day!

   <div style="width:50%; float: left; display: inline-block;">